ultraleettech/currency-rates/README.md

 The `base`, `target`, and `date` methods set the values of the parameters used in the API query performed by the `get` method.
 This means, that any previous values that have not been explicitly reset will be reused when making subsequent calls to the API.

-You can simply set those parameters when you need to query different base/target currencies, or different dates.
+You can simply set those parameters to different values when needed.
 However, what if you want to query latest rates after making a historical query?
-Simple - you can just call `date()` without arguments:
+No problem - you can just call `date()` without arguments:

 ```php
 $historical = $currencyRates->driver('fixer')->date('2001-01-03')->get();